Salt and pepper prawns are a popular Chinese takeaway dish that fizzes with the flavour of Szechuan peppercorns, black peppercorns & chilli.

 How important is the oil temperature?

-Frying at an appropriate temperature is quick and leaves wonderfully crisp food.
+Frying at the right temperature is quick and yields wonderfully crisp food.

 Serving Suggestions